 Virtual devices have the following advantages when compared with physical devices:

 - High availability: You can run tests and get test results more quickly when testing with virtual devices.
 Because virtual devices are created on-demand, your tests start almost immediately, providing quick validation of your app.
 This makes virtual devices ideal for testing small updates to your app, or for regression testing.

 - Longer test durations: Tests on physical devices are limited to a test duration of 30 minutes on each device.
 Virtual devices support a test duration of up to 60 minutes, which makes them suitable for running longer tests, and especially for measuring the performance of an app.

 - Lower cost: Virtual devices are priced at $1 per hour for each virtual device used to test your app.
-Virtual devices are available as a beta offering until October 1st, 2016, and during this time you can test your app using virtual devices at no charge.
 Because they are low-cost, virtual devices are a good fit for daily testing using continuous integration systems, or before checking in code.
 To learn more, see Test Lab billing.

 How to test your app with virtual devices